awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-ec2.md

 + You want to be able to easily adjust the traffic weighting so that 100 percent of the traffic goes to `serviceBv2` once it is proven to be reliable\.
 Once all traffic is being sent to `serviceBv2`, you want to discontinue `serviceB`\.
 + You do not want to have to change any existing application code or service discovery registration for your actual services to meet the previous requirements\.

-To meet your requirements, you have decided to create an App Mesh service mesh with virtual services, virtual nodes, a virtual router, and a route\.
+To meet your requirements, you decide to create an App Mesh service mesh with virtual services, virtual nodes, a virtual router, and a route\.
 After implementing your mesh, you update your services to use the Envoy proxy\.
 Once updated, your services communicate with each other through the Envoy proxy rather than directly with each other\.

 ## Prerequisites<a name="prerequisites"></a>